cramanan/go-types/README.md

 slices.Map(bar, func(i int) int { return i *2 }) // return Slice[int]{2, 4, 6}
 ```

-The `gotypes/slices` also overwrites the standard [`slices`](https://pkg.go.dev/slices) library or [`golang.org/x/exp/slices`](https://pkg.go.dev/slices) (depending on your version).
+The `gotypes/slices` also overwrites the standard [`slices`](https://pkg.go.dev/slices) library or [`golang.org/x/exp/slices`](https://pkg.go.dev/golang.org/x/exp/slices) (depending on your version).

 ```
 type Ordered Slice[constraints.Ordered]
 ```

 For simple data types that can be compared, it is better to use the Ordened type.
-The Slice type is the one used for unordered types.
+The Slice type is the one to used with unordered types.
 [See more](#your-code-your-rules)

 ### Map